 Skills and Experience

 The information you provide in this section is important in assessing your application.
-Please use this space to state the reasons for applying for this post, relating all your experience (paid or unpaid), Achievements, skills and personal attributes relevant to the person specification for the job.
+Please use this space to state the reasons for applying for this post, relating all your experience (paid or unpaid), achievements, skills and personal attributes relevant to the person specification for the job.
 We are particularly interested in any experience of cycling, training and working with young people.
-If necessary please continue on a separate sheet.
+If necessary, please continue on a separate sheet.